 Driving a Fact-Based Conversation & Independent Florida-based Research

-Scotts is investing in Florida-based scientific research on some of the most pressing water issues for the state.
-The first of these projects is a 2014 grant to fund an independent research project to be conducted by the Ocean Research & Conservation Association (ORCA), based in Ft.
-Pierce, Fla., that will focus on the Indian River Lagoon.
-The research will map point and non-point sources of nutrients flowing into the Lagoon that can help focus public and private investments on the highest priority actions that might improve and protect water and wildlife in the lagoon.
+Scotts is investing in Florida-based scientific research and innovation on some of the state’s most pressing water issues.
+Since 2014 we have supported independent research to map and monitor the sources of nutrients flowing into the Indian River Lagoon.
+Conducted by the Ocean Research & Conservation Association (ORCA), based in Ft.
+Pierce, this research aims to focus public and private investments on the highest priority actions that might improve and protect water and wildlife in the lagoon.
+Scotts has continued educating homeowners on lawn and garden best practices, especially keeping grass clippings and fertilizer on the lawn and out of canals or other waterways.

 Homeowner Outreach & Education